gabriel-viviani/studying/README.md

-# studying
+# Studying
-gathering and organizing all my recent aquired knowledge
+ *Gathering and Organizing all my recent aquired knowledge.